Terrycoco/nextjs-redux-boilerplate/README.md

 See the Layout component as an example.

 ## Using Material-UI
-It's all set up in a Higher Order Component.
+It's all set up as Higher Order Component (hoc).
 To use it add this to a page:
 ```
 import withMui from 'components/hocs/withMui';
 ...